tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_14.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="14.6"}}

+> We used `MeteorObservable.call` which triggers a Meteor server method, which triggers `next` callback when the server returns a response, and `error` when the server returns an error.

 ### Updating Invited Users Reactively

 One more thing before we are done with the party owner's invitation